Blog

 15 Ways to Make Your Static Caravan Feel More Like Home

-Owning a static caravan can offer the perfect getaway, but transforming it into a cosy retreat that feels like home may require some creativity.
+The people of Britain have been obsessed with caravan holidays for the last 70 years, proving that owning a static caravan can offer the perfect getaway.
+However, transforming it into a cosy retreat that feels like home may require some creativity.
 While there are some ways you can make a mobile caravan feel like home, it’s a slightly different process when it comes to caravans of the static variety.

 7 Tips for Maintaining a Classic VW Campervan